SubbalakshmiC/CCNA-1/ccnaDan.md

 ##### *Thicc* Ethernet

 Basically a coax cable, single copper core that would run in the floor or ceiling. every 2.5M along the cable you would attach a device to, you basically drill a hole in the cable and then attach the device to the copper core.
 Vampire taps.
 Maximum speed of 10Mbps which was REALLY fast for the day.
+Called a broadcast media because when you broadcast information all devices can read and see the information.

+Broadcast medium

+* CSMA/CD
+	* Carrier sense multiple access with collision detect
+	* Controls who gets to go first when you are on a broadcast media like a single coax cable where all devices want to send information.
+	* before you transmit you would need to listen to the cable to see if someone else is transmitting, if they are then you must wait.
+	* the collision detection will loop back some data to know if there has been a collision
+	* if there has then they will send a jamming signal so that no data will interfere with the collision and will give time to let it pass
+	* Random exponential back off algorithm is then used to see who will transmit first again
+* when you add more devices to the network there will be MANY more collisions
+* In reality you would get about 3-4 Mbps

+This was a REALLY bad system. so it was replaced with UTP. it was nice as you had proper connectors and cables and so on.

+We moved to hubs after this due to the fact that you could then just plug in UTP cables to the magic box.
+It only charged the physical cabling.
+So it still used CSMA/CD so it was all broadcasting all around.
+A hub still has the single wire in it basically so no changes to network speed or collision.
+Physically its a star but logically its a bus.
+Also known as a repeater.
+The hub is a layer one device

+##### Hub

+* a coax cable in a box with fancy connectors
+* Only changed the cables that you used, was still the same underneath
+* also known as a repeater
+* logically a bus but physically a star
+* a layer 1 device
+* this lead to a bridge

+##### bridge

+* ASIC (Application Specific Integrated Circuit)
+* SW based
+* Layer 2 device
+* This lead to switches as they were hardware based and so they were faster.

 ## Module 2 - Establishing internet connectivity